KraXen72/crankshaft/USERSCRIPTS.md

 	}
 }
 ```
-After adding the required properties, you might want to add some of the optional properties!
-Optional properties can control some of the behaviours of settings, depending on what `type` of setting it is!
+After adding the required properties, it is often useful to add some optional properties.
+Optional properties control some of the behaviours of settings, depending on what `type` of setting it is.

 Custom Setting Optional Schematic
 - `mySuperAwesomeCustomSetting` Setting key.
 Explained above in Step 1.
 	- `desc`: _string_ - The setting's description.
 This will be displayed in small text below the setting `title`.
 	- `min`: _number_ - The setting's minimum value.
 This only works with `num` type settings.
 Defaults to `0`.
 	- `max`: _number_ - The setting's maximum value.
 This only works with `num` type settings.
 Defaults to `100`.
 	- `step`: _number_ - The setting's step value.
 This only works with `num` type settings.
 This controls how many times each slider tick increases the setting value.
 Must be smaller than the difference between the `min` and `max` value if they are set.
-(Play with this, it's hard to explain, but fairly simple in practice.)
+(Play with this; it's hard to explain, but fairly simple in practice.)
-	- `opts`: _array_ - The options for a particular setting.
-Only works with the `sel` (selection) setting type.

 #### Step 4 - Add the changed() function:
 ```js